Randomized Kriging Believer for Parallel Bayesian Optimization with Regret Bounds: Introduction

-\paragraph{Regret Analysis for PBO.} Regarding PBO, several works have established regret guarantees.
-High-probability regret bounds have been derived for parallel UCB variants \citep{Desautels2014-Parallelizing,Contal2013-Parallel,kathuria2016-batched}. \citet{Desautels2014-Parallelizing} showed that the deterioration of regret with respect to the batch size $Q$ can be avoided by performing uncertainty sampling $O(Q^c)$ time at an initial phase, where $c \geq 1$ is a constant. \citet{Contal2013-Parallel} showed that UCB-PE achieves a cumulative regret upper bound without deterioration as $Q$ increases.
-Bayesian expected regret bounds have been established for PTS and DPP-TS \citep{Kandasamy2018-Parallelised,nava2022diversified}.
+\paragraph{Regret analysis for PBO.} Regarding PBO, several works have established regret guarantees.
+High-probability regret bounds have been derived for parallel UCB variants \citep{Desautels2014-Parallelizing,Contal2013-Parallel,kathuria2016-batched}. \citet{Desautels2014-Parallelizing} showed that the deterioration of regret with respect to the batch size $Q$ can be avoided by performing uncertainty sampling $O(Q^c)$ times at an initial phase, where $c \geq 1$ is a constant.
+Regret bounds for PTS and DPP-TS have been established \citep{Kandasamy2018-Parallelised,chowdhury2019-on,nava2022diversified}.
 Notably, \citet{nava2022diversified} derived a BSR bound that is independent of $Q$, for which we obtain the comparable upper bound for RKB.
 However, the above algorithms with regret guarantees suffer from practical disadvantages discussed already.
-Finally, the analysis of regret lower bounds in our problem setup is limited to the vanilla BO for one-dimensional objectives \citep{scarlett2018-tight}.
+Finally, the analysis of regret lower bounds in our problem setup is limited to vanilla BO for one-dimensional objectives \citep{scarlett2018-tight}.